-The Herman Ostrow School of Dentistry was most recently fully accredited in 2009.
-In early 2015, the school submitted a self-study in advance of the comprehensive dental site visit scheduled for April 7-9, 2015.
+The Herman Ostrow School of Dentistry was most recently fully accredited in 2016.
+The next comprehensive dental site visit is scheduled for 2022.

 Student Complaint Policy and the Commission on Dental Accreditation

 The commission’s web address is: www.ada.org/100.aspx

 Prior to filing a complaint with the commission, a student is encouraged to seek information and answers to question through established channels within the school of dentistry.

 Complaints received by Herman Ostrow School of Dentistry enrolled students are kept on file in the office of student affairs.
 Questions about this policy or other accreditation issues may be directed to the associate dean for academic affairs & student life or the assistant dean for admissions, diversity & student life.